alongenosar/ios-sdk/README.md

 ## Step 3: Add required keys your info.plist file

-Snappers requires the following keys in the info.plist file, in order to work:
+Snappers requires the following keys in the info.plist file Either add them manually or use the following instructions

 - Privacy - Camera Usage Description : Add description
 - Privacy - Location When In Use Usage Description : Add description